 What is Fair Market Value?

-Fair value or fair market value, as defined by the National Association of Insurance Commissioners (NAIC), is the price at which an asset, such as your vehicle, might be sold in a fair deal between consenting parties.
+Fair value or fair market value, as defined by the National Association of Insurance Commissioners (NAIC), is the price at which your vehicle might be sold in a fair deal between consenting parties.
 It’s the prospective selling price for your car in its current state in an open market transaction.

 This shouldn’t be confused with Kelley Blue Book or NADA value, which insurers often use to underquote a car’s actual cash value (ACV) which deducts depreciation from the replacement cost after loss.

-How Much Must Insurance Companies Pay Out for a Totaled Car?
+How Much Must Insurance Companies Pay Out for a Total Loss Car?

 When a vehicle is determined to be a total loss, insurers must compensate its pre-accident fair market value.
 This isn’t the purchase value, but one adjusted for depreciation, mileage, and condition.